howtographql/howtographql/content/backend/graphql-scala/1-getting-started.md

 ### Initialize new project

-For purpose of this tutorial I've prepared a giter8 template you can use to easly bootstrap a project.
-All you need is SBT in the newest version.
+For purpose of this tutorial I've prepared a giter8 template you can use to easily bootstrap a project.
+All you need is the latest version of SBT.

 <Instruction>